einarwh/experiments-in-powerblog/content/blog-posts/polymorphic-pain-in-aspnet-data-binding.md

 }
 ```

 Now we’d like to conjure up a collection of canines and bind to them.
 Sounds innocent enough, right?
 And it is, if you use one of the benign controls.
-“Benign” as in “not badly broken”.
-ListBox is one of those.
-We create an IEnumerable<ICanine> like so:
+“Benign” as in “not badly broken”. **ListBox** is one of those.
+We create an **IEnumerable&lt;ICanine&gt;** like so:

 ```csharp
 var canines = new List<ICanine> { new Dog(), new Wolf(), new Chihuahua() };
 ```

-And then we do the two-step song-and-dance of ASP.NET data binding (assuming that _box is an instance of ListBox):
+And then we do the two-step song-and-dance of ASP.NET data binding (assuming that **_box** is an instance of **ListBox**):

 ```csharp
 _box.DataSource = canines;